-Student Representation on Committees
+Student representation on Committees

 Departmental level: Each Department has at least one Departmental Staff / Student Liaison Committee (SSLC).
-These comprise several elected student members, known as Academic Reps, and an equal or smaller number of staff members.
-Academic Reps are elected at the beginning of every year through online elections.
+These comprise of several elected student members, known as Academic Reps, and an equal or smaller number of staff members.
+Academic Reps are elected at the beginning of every academic year through online elections.
 Their role involves collecting the views of the students on their programme and attending SSLCs where they represent these views to their Department.
-Each SSLC produces an Annual Overview Report briefly outlining their work and highlighting good practice, the key themes explored and the actions that have been taken as a result.
-The Students' Union reviews all these reports and prepares a summary report for the University highlighting issues which need to be addressed by the institution as a whole.
-There is also provision for student membership of the Department Learning, Teaching and Quality Committee: normally one undergraduate and one postgraduate (taught) representative.
-Academic Reps attend Students' Union Academic Council meetings.
-These take place every three weeks during semester time in order to: i) keep Students' Union Officers and fellow Academic Reps informed of academic developments throughout the Universityii) discuss common problems and interests affecting Departmentsiii) gather student opinions and views to be used by the University and the Students' Unioniv) update Academic Reps on key issues. --------------------- ---

-Do feel free to approach your student Academic Reps at any time to inform them of good practice or areas for enhancement in your units and programme.
+The Students' Union reviews minutes from SSLCs and other committees, meetings, forums and student insight and uses this to present a summary report for the University highlighting issues, which need to be addressed.
+There is also provision for student membership of the Department Learning, Teaching and Quality Committee: normally one undergraduate and one postgraduate (taught) ---------------------------- -- representative.
+Academic Reps attend Students' Union meetings.
+These take place regularly during the academic year in order to: i) keep Students' Union Officers and fellow Academic Reps informed of academic developments throughout the University ii) discuss common problems and interests affecting Departments iii) gather student opinions and views to be used by the University and the Students' Union iv) update Academic Reps on key issues.
+Do contact your student Academic Reps at any time to inform them of good practice or areas for enhancement in your units and programme.
 This is normally the person who represents your year or degree scheme on the Departmental SSLC.
 Faculty/ School level: Student representatives are also elected as Faculty Reps to sit on a number of Faculty/School level committees such as the Faculty/School Board of Studies and the Faculty/School Learning, Teaching and Quality Committee.
 Faculty Reps are also members of the Students' Union Academic Exec Committee.
-University level: University committees with student representation include the Council/Senate/Students' Union, the University Learning, Teaching and Quality Committee, the Programmes and Partnerships Approval Committee, and Senate.
+University level: University committees with student representation include the Council/Senate/Students' Union, the University Learning, Teaching and Quality Committee, the Courses and Partnerships Approval Committee, and Senate.

-If you are interested in opportunities to represent student views, please contact the Students' Union: academicreps@bath.ac.uk
+If you are interested in opportunities to represent student views, please contact the Students' Union: [academicreps@bath.ac.uk](mailto:academicreps@bath.ac.uk)